hikeventures/hikeventures.github.io/_posts/reviews/2015-07-05-Thule-Legend-GoPro-case-etui.markdown

 <img src="https://farm1.staticflickr.com/337/18950136553_e5b4174515_o.jpg" width="100%"  alt="Hiking in Poland">

 While packrafting, I also stored my iPhone 4S in the Thule Legend GoPro Case as I was not able to store it in my PFD.
-On the picture you can also see my <a href="http://amzn.to/1YHM1NE">USB battery</a> which I use to charge my electronic devices during a trip.
+On the picture you can also see my <a rel="nofollow" href="http://amzn.to/1YHM1NE">USB battery</a> which I use to charge my electronic devices during a trip.
 However, the battery does not fit into the case.
 However, there are smaller batteries on the market which you might be able to cram in depending how many items you already have in your case.

 <img src="https://farm1.staticflickr.com/534/19571042255_22cb2777cb_o.jpg" width="100%"  alt="Hiking in Poland">